How to Install Lattice Under a Deck

 Must be cleaned rather than painted over

-Plastic lattice is made of vinyl and comes in 8-foot lengths that are 4 feet high.
+Plastic lattice is made of vinyl and comes in 8-foot lengths that are 2 to 4 feet high.
 Both diamond and square styles are usually available.
 While white lattice is often in stock at many home centers, a few other colors such as black, green, gray, or brown are available by special order.

 Molded as one piece, plastic lattice holds together well when cut.
 Because the lower area of decks is often in contact with vegetation, vinyl's durable, water-resistant nature reduces maintenance.